NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Apart from catalog zone metadata stored at the apex (NS, SOA and the like), catalog zone information is stored in the form of "properties".
 Catalog consumers SHOULD ignore properties they do not understand.

+Properties have a name combined with an associated RR type.
+Properties that have a name known to a catalog consumer, but the wrong RR type, SHOULD be ignored.

+Known properties with the correct RR type, but which are for some reason invalid (for example because of an impossible value or because of an illegal number of RRs in the RRset), denotes a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
+A clear error message stating which invalid property caused the broken catalog, with the reason why it was considered invalid, MUST be logged.

 This specification defines a number of so-called properties, as well as a mechanism to allow implementers to store additional information in the catalog zone with Custom properties, see (#customproperties).
 The meaning of such custom properties is determined by the implementation in question.